 A sound level meter's time response settings are useful for continuous monitoring.
 However, they are less useful in summarizing sound levels over longer periods.
 To do so, acousticians apply simple statistics to the measured sound levels, resulting in a set of defined types of sound level related to averages over time.
-An example is shown in Figure 15.
+An example is shown in Figure 23.
 The sound level at each instant of time is the grey trace going from left to right.
 Over the total time it was measured (1 hour in the figure), the sound energy spends certain fractions of time near various levels, ranging from the minimum (about 27 dB in the figure) to the maximum (about 65 dB in the figure).
 The simplest descriptor is the average sound level, known as the Equivalent Continuous Sound Level.
 Statistical levels are used to determine for what percentage of time the sound is louder than any given level.
 These levels are described in the following sections.

-11 There is a third time response defined by standards, the "Impulse" response.
+&lt;sup>12 There is a third time response defined by standards, the "Impulse" response.
 This response was defined to enable use of older, analog meters when measuring very brief sounds; it is no longer in common use.

-Equivalent Continuous Sound Level - Lea
+Equivalent Continuous Sound Level - Leq

-One straightforward, common way of describing sound levels is in terms of the Continuous Equivalent Sound Level, or Leq.
-The Leq is the average sound pressure level over a defined period of time, such as one hour or one day.
-Leq is the most commonly used descriptor in noise standards and regulations.
-Leq is representative of the overall sound to which a person is exposed.
-Because of the logarithmic calculation of decibels, Leq tends to favor higher sound levels: loud and infrequent sources have a larger impact on the resulting average sound level than quieter but more frequent sounds.
-For example, in Figure 15, even though the sound levels spends most of the time near about 34 dBA, the Leq is 41 dBA, having been "inflated" by the maximum level of 65 dBA and other occasional spikes over the course of the hour.
+One straightforward, common way of describing sound levels is in terms of the Continuous Equivalent Sound Level, or $L{eq}$ .
+The $L{eq}$ is the average sound pressure level over a defined period of time, such as one hour or one day. $L{eq}$ is the most commonly used descriptor in noise standards and regulations. $L{eq}$ is representative of the overall sound to which a person is exposed.
+Because of the logarithmic calculation of decibels, $L{eq}$ tends to favor higher sound levels: loud and infrequent sources have a larger impact on the resulting average sound level than quieter but more frequent sounds.
+For example, in Figure 23, even though the sound levels spends most of the time near about 34 dBA, the $L{eq}$ is 41 dBA, having been "inflated" by the maximum level of 65 dBA and other occasional spikes over the course of the hour.